 - Enables local residents to easily access local traders, making Yarra better for business,

-- Enables those who wish to use public transport to do, thus reducing congestion and making Yarra better for cars,
+- Enables those who wish to use public transport to do, thus reducing congestion and making Yarra better for drivers,

 - Helps get cars off the road, thus improving road safety, and

 - Helps people in the City of Yarra respond to our climate emergency.

 The Principal Public Transport Network includes routes that offer high quality services.
 The Principle Public Transport area indicates the properties that are close to the Principle Public Transport Network, and covers most of the City of Yarra.